ericpgreen/coping_together_nc_rct/simulate.md

 -   Family members are nested in families
 -   Families are nested in groups
--   Groups are nested in facilitators
+-   Groups are nested in leaders

-However, control families are not nested in groups or facilitators.
+However, control families are not nested in groups or leaders.
 I [posted to the stan users group](https://discourse.mc-stan.org/t/help-with-partially-nested-data-model/26771?u=eric_green) to get some advice.
-My current approach is to set the control groups/facilitators to “none”.
+My current approach is to set the control groups/leaders to “none”.

 ## Function